sitiny/mr-to-pct/README.md

 Tested on Linux (Ubuntu 20.04.4 LTS) and on macOS Catalina (10.15.7).
 Works with both NVIDIA GPU and CPU-only platforms.
-Run time on CPU is approximately 8 minutes.

 ## Dependencies